SRI-International/QC-App-Oriented-Benchmarks/hhl/README.md

-# HHL Algorithm - Prototype Benchmark Program
+# HHL Algorithm - Linear Equation Solver

 The HHL (HHL) algorithm [[1]](#references) is ...
 The HHL algorithm demonstrates a quantum speedup over its classical counterpart for solving linear equations.